logzio/logz-docs/_source/user-guide/alerts/index.md

 contributors:
   - shalper
   - imnotashrimp
+  - hidan
 ---

+This is the correct flow:

+trigger if interval - every 1 min

+2. 1st snooze interval - equal to the wait condition

+3. 2nd snooze interval - the trigger if condition

+4. loop back to step 1
+//
 Log alerts can ensure that you're notified of critical events.
 Configuring the right alerts is the foundation of any proactive development, DevOps, and validation practice.

 Logz.io alerts use a Kibana search query to continuously scan your logs and alert you when certain conditions are met.
 The simplest alerts can use a simple search query or a particular filter, but others can be quite complex and involve several conditions with varying thresholds.